apify/apify-docs/sources/platform/integrations/slack.md

 ## Step 1: Set up the integration for Slack {#step-one}

-You can find all integrations on an actor's or task's **Integrations** tab.
+You can find all integrations on an Actor's or task's **Integrations** tab.
 For example, you can try using the [Google Shopping Scraper](https://console.apify.com/actors/aLTexEuCetoJNL9bL).

 Find the integration for Slack, then click the **Configure** button.
 You will be prompted to log in with your Slack account and select your workspace in the **Settings > Integrations** window.